yenhsunlin/dukes/README.md

-# `doom`: *D*iffuse b*OO*sted dark *M*atter yielded from supernova neutrinos in the early universe
+# Diffuse boosted dark matter yielded from supernova neutrinos in the early Universe

-`doom` is a package for evaluating the diffuse signature of dark matter boosted in the early Universe due to supernova neutrinos based on `arXiv:24xx.xxxx`.
+`duke` is a package for evaluating the signature of *D*iff*U*se boosted dar*K* matt*E*r in the early Universe due to supernova neutrinos based on `arXiv:24xx.xxxx`.

 ## Installation

 To install, excute the following command on the prompt

-    $ pip install doom
+    $ pip install duke

 and everything should be processed on-the-fly.

 ### Dependency

-`doom` requires these external packages
+`duke` requires these external packages

 - `numpy` >= 1.20.0
 - `scipy` >= 1.10.0